 This makes B{mod} diagonally dominant and hence positive semidefinite.
-Letting μ = the largest row sum of B, this gave us B{mod} which is now a positive semidefinite matrix and we find its largest p eigenvalues and corresponding eigenvectors.
+Letting μ = the largest row sum of B, this gave us B{mod} which is now positive semidefinite and we found its largest k eigenvalues.

-So we actually run the power method on B{mod} to obtain the first (eigenvalue, eigenvector) pair and use the deflation algorithm in order to find the first nontrivial p of them.
-Below are outlines of the power method and deflation algorithms.
+So we actually run the power method on B{mod} and use the following deflation algorithm in order to find the first k of eigenpairs.